 - X* and Y* directions of seismic excitation can be defined with the help of seismic excitation angle

-- arbitrary number of seismic load groups can be created in the model
+- an arbitrary number of seismic load groups can be created in the model

 - different spectra can be used in global X, Y and Z directions